-I had a pity party for myself when I first found out in March and I have done pretty good with the news with the occasional breakdown here and there, like when they were here in May for one of Annie’s last soccer games they would be able to attend easily and I literally broke down, sobbing, hugging my mom and uttering “take me with you” mid-sob.
+I had a pity party for myself when I first found out in March and I have done pretty well with the news with the occasional breakdown here and there, like when they were here in May for one of Annie’s last soccer games they would be able to attend easily and I literally broke down, sobbing, hugging my mom and uttering “take me with you” mid-sob.

 I am not making this up for dramatic effect.
-This is the thing.

-I am 42 years old and independent.
+I am 42 years old and mostly independent.

 My husband calls me a “semi-single mom” because I raise two kids (three in the summer when I babysit my “third daughter“) all alone for the most part because of his hours.